-In 2021 the temporal (annual) programme consisted of three sites on the Mawddach.
+In 2024 the temporal (annual) programme consisted of three sites on the Mawddach, however, no sites were completed due to adverse weather conditions.
 The temporal data is used to look at trends in juvenile salmon and trout densities giving an indication of how successful spawning has been across the whole catchment.